oneconvergence/dkube-examples/insurance/README.md

        - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
    - **If your data is in SQL:**
      - Add the following environment variables with your secret values in configuration tab
+       - DBUSERNAME
+       - DBPASSWORD
-       - DBUSERNAME, DBPASSWORD, DBHOSTNAME(should be specified in following format ip:port or domain:port), DATABASENAME
+       - DBHOSTNAME(should be specified in following format ip:port or domain:port)
+       - DATABASENAME
 3. Click Submit.
 4. From **workspace/insurance/insurance** open resources.ipynb and fill the following details in the first cell.
      - **DKUBEUSERNAME** = {your dkube username}